cookie-status/cookie-status-dev/content/safari/_index.md

 If a domain is classified by Safari as having cross-site tracking capabilities, it will have several restrictions placed upon it, listed below.

+{{% notice note %}}

+**Example**: A website loads an iframe from `www.iframe-domain.com`.
+This is the first time the user's browser has loaded content from this domain in a frame.
+ITP does not yet react to this, as it's a single occurrence.
+Later, the user visits multiple different websites, all loading data from the same domain into an iframe.
+At this point, ITP classifies the domain as having cross-site capabilities, and the restrictions listed on this page will be put into effect.

+{{% /notice %}}

 To monitor the list of domains classified by your Safari instance, or to test ITP in action, you can utilize the **ITP Debug Mode**, with instructions for use found behind [this link](https://webkit.org/blog/9521/intelligent-tracking-prevention-2-3/).

 ## Third-party cookies